LeonardoSanBenitez/Pynq-tutorial/lab3/report.md

 }
 ```

-This output from xdputil query is basically a spec sheet and status report for your Ultra96-V2’s AI accelerator (DPU).
-It tells you there’s one DPU core running at 200 MHz with a Vitis-AI 1.4.1-compatible design, and lists the software versions (like libvart-runner.so) to make sure everything matches up.
+This output from xdputil query is basically a spec sheet and status report for our DPU.
+It tells us there’s one DPU core running at 200 MHz with a Vitis-AI 1.4.1-compatible design, and lists the software versions (like libvart-runner.so) to make sure everything matches up.
 The "kernels" section dives into hardware details—like the DPU’s architecture (DPUCZDX8G_ISA0_B2304_MAX_BG2), its memory address (0xb0000000), and parallelism settings (2x load/save ops at once).
 If your AI models act weird, check here first—mismatched versions or wrong arch settings could be the culprit!

 After this, the device is ready for use, as can also be seen by the command `xbutil scan`:
 ```bash